giltayar/webpack-esm-ts/README.md

 # webpack-ts-storybook

-This is a repository that reproduces resolving relative imports with extensions in TypeScript.
-We use relative imports with extensions because we are using Node.js Native ESM in much of our codebase.
+This is a repository that reproduces the problem webpack (and Vite!) have resolving imports with extensions in TypeScript
+(i.e. using `import * from './text.js'` in TypeScript)

 ## Installing